webix-hub/gitbook-webix-jet/details/routers.md

 ### 2. URL Router

 The app URL is displayed without a hashbang.
 Clandestine and cool, but there's a trick with this router.
-Your server side code should be compatible. \(?\)
+Your server side code should be compatible.

-//any examples?

 ### 3. Store Router